Infographic illustrating the connection between the oral microbiome in the mouth and overall gut health.

 5. Why are chewable probiotics relevant?

-Chewables directly influence the oral ecosystem first, activating oral–gut signalling and shaping downstream microbiota in ways capsules cannot.
+Chewables directly influence the oral ecosystem first, activating oral–gut signaling and shaping downstream microbiota in ways capsules cannot.

 6. How does saliva influence oral–gut microbial communication?